Best Entry-Level Espresso Setup 2026 (Under $700)

 Why the Gaggia Classic Pro?

 The 58mm commercial portafilter means you're learning on the same platform used by professional machines.
 When you upgrade your basket, tamper, or technique, those skills transfer directly.
-The brass boiler provides thermal stability that cheaper machines can't match.
+The brass boiler holds temperature in a way cheaper machines can't match.

 Italian build quality means this machine lasts 15-20+ years with basic maintenance.
 Parts are readily available, and the modding community has documented every possible upgrade.
 You're buying a platform, not just a machine.